For any small business in 2020, a website is as essential as a phone number. Your website serves many useful purposes for your business.

 - Make all visual and written content professional and useful

-If you are brand new to websites and overall digital marketing, check out this Thinkcurity webinar on security marketing before diving into this article.
+If you are brand new to websites and overall digital marketing, check out this security guard insurance webinar before diving into this article.

 If you’ve never designed a website, you have a few options.
 You can hire a freelance web developer through websites like Fiverr or Upwork at affordable prices.
 You can find someone who will do all of the hard work for you and design a website based on your specific needs.